Pancyclicity of Hamiltonian graphs: Preliminaries

 The following proposition is one of the central results of this paper.
 It shows that we can shorten a path only by a little while also preserving a pre-specified set of vertices in the newly obtained path.

-\begin{prop} Let $G$ be an $n$-vertex graph with independence number $k$, let $P$ be a path in $G$ with endpoints $x,y$, let $c \in \mathbb{N}$ and $U \subseteq V(P)$.
-Then there is an $xy$-path $P'$ with the following properties. \begin{enumerate} \item $U \subseteq V(P') \subseteq V(P)$. \item $|P| - (4c-3) \leq |P'| < |P|$ if for $c$ it holds that $c \left(\frac{|P|-(4c-1)|U|}{2k}-1 \right)>k$. \end{enumerate} \end{prop} Before we give a proof of Proposition~\ref{lem:jumpwithzigzag}, we introduce some useful concepts.
+\begin{prop} Let $G$ be an $n$-vertex graph with independence number $k$, and let $P$ be a path in $G$ with endpoints $x,y$.
+Further, let $c \in \mathbb{N}$ and $U \subseteq V(P)$, where $c \left(\frac{|P|-(4c-1)|U|}{2k}-1 \right)>k$.
+Then there is an $xy$-path $P'$ with the following properties. \begin{enumerate} \item $U \subseteq V(P') \subseteq V(P)$. \item $|P| - (4c-3) \leq |P'| < |P|$. \end{enumerate} \end{prop} Before we give a proof of Proposition~\ref{lem:jumpwithzigzag}, we introduce some useful concepts.
 The key idea to prove the proposition is to find a certain structure in our graph which can be used to shorten a path in a graph with low independence number.
 The properties of this structure are captured by the notion of a \emph{special edge set}, defined below.

-\begin{defn} Given a graph $H$ with ordered vertex set $(1,2,\ldots, n)$, we say that a sequence of vertices $(v_1,\ldots,v_{\ell})$ is \emph{special} if the following hold (see Figure \ref{fig:special set}). \begin{itemize} \item $v_{i+1} > v_{i}$ for all $i\in[\ell-1]$. \item $(v_{i},v_{i+1}+1)$ is an edge in $G$ for all $i\in [\ell-1]$.
+\begin{defn} Given a graph $H$ with ordered vertex set $(1,2,\ldots, n)$, we say that a sequence of vertices $(v_1,\ldots,v_{\ell})$ is \emph{special} if the following hold (see Figure \ref{fig:special set}). \begin{itemize} \item $v_{i+1} > v_{i}$ for all $i\in[\ell-1]$. \item $(v_{i},v_{i+1}+1)$ is an edge in $H$ for all $i\in [\ell-1]$.
 We call the set formed by those edges a \emph{special edge set}. \end{itemize} \end{defn}

 We can now find special vertex sequences in graphs in the following manner. \begin{lem} Let $H$ be a graph on the vertex set $[n]$, let $U' \subseteq [n]$ and suppose $H$ has independence number $k$.
-Then, there exist a special vertex sequence with at least $\frac{n-|U'|}{2k}$ vertices in $[n]\setminus U'$. \end{lem} \begin{proof} Let $H'$ be the graph obtained from $H$ by removing all edges of the form $\{i,i+1\}$ where $|u-v| = 1$.
+Then, there exist a special vertex sequence with at least $\frac{n-|U'|}{2k}$ vertices in $[n]\setminus U'$. \end{lem} \begin{proof} Let $H'$ be the graph obtained from $H$ by removing all edges of the form $\{i,i+1\}$.
 Since the removed edges form a graph with chromatic number at most 2, we must have that $\alpha (H') \leq 2 \alpha(G) \leq 2k$.
 Let us also direct the edges of $H'$ so that an edge $ij$ is oriented from $i$ to $j$ if $i < j$.
 Applying Lemma~\ref{lem:partition} to this directed graph, we obtain a partition of $[n]$ into at most $2k$ directed paths.
 Denote the digraph formed by the union of those paths as $F$.
-An important property of $F$ that we are going to use is that all outdegrees and indegreees of vertices in $F$ is at most one.
+An important property of $F$ that we are going to use is that all outdegrees and indegreees of vertices in $F$ are at most one.